Hollande's pro-business reforms could falter ahead of France's 2017 election

 “His (Hollande‘s) obsession before the presidential election is to reassure the left, because if he wants to reach the second round, he needs to make sure no other, more left-wing candidate will run against him,” said Elie Cohen, an economist at research institute CNRS.

-The head of the ruling Socialist party, Jean-Christophe Cambadelis, said he was all in favor of giving more flexibility to employers, but warned: “we shouldn’t forget the security bit for our fellow citizens.”
+The head of the ruling Socialist party, Jean-Christophe Cambadelis, said he was all in favour of giving more flexibility to employers, but warned: “we shouldn’t forget the security bit for our fellow citizens.”

 And in a signal that reforms are indeed likely to slow, he said: “I‘m not sure 2016 will be a year of work overload for parliament.”